Impact of inhomogeneous reionization on post-reionization 21 cm intensity mapping measurement of cosmological parameters: Results

 \subsection{Parameter shifts}

-We compute the cosmological parameter shifts due to inhomogeneous reionization for 3 different observation scenarios.
+We compute the cosmological parameter shifts due to inhomogeneous reionization for SKA1-LOW and two PUMA observation scenarios.
+To reduce the thermal noise that is linearly proportional to the survey area, this mode has to choose a small survey area, as shown in Table~\ref{tab:pu-sk} that $f_{\rm sky}=0.0024$.
+On the other hand, the survey area is also proportional to the number of survey modes so it is positively correlated to the constraining power for cosmological parameters.
+We find that the limited survey area suppresses SNR of cosmology.
+Then the cosmological parameter shifts due to inhomogeneous reionization will not be significant with the sensitivity of this observing mode.
+Regarding the presence of the two competing factors in the choice of survey area for SKA1-LOW, a survey strategy that would like to investigate the inhomogeneous reionization effect may require a fine-tuned survey strategy.
 We present the forecast $1\sigma$ sensitivity, the parameter shifts, the percentage of shifts with respect to the fiducial parameter value, and the ratio of shifts to uncertainty with all three reionization scenarios in Table~\ref{table:shifts}.
-The three sub-tables represent \{SKA-LOW, $t_{\rm int}=1000\,\rm hours$\}, \{PUMA, $t_{\rm int}=1000\,\rm hours$\}, and \{PUMA, $t_{\rm int}=5\,\rm years$\} respectively.
+The two sub-tables represent \{PUMA, $t_{\rm int}=1000\,\rm hours$\}, and \{PUMA, $t_{\rm int}=5\,\rm years$\} respectively.
+We show the parameter shifts results assuming the full wedge information could be rendered in Table \ref{table:shifts}.

 The impact of inhomogeneous reionization on 21 cm IM measurement of post-reionization cosmological parameters leads to biases much greater than the statistical uncertainties.
-For example, for the PUMA $t_{\rm int}$ = 1000 hours case with the Planck Reionization scenario (middle panel of Table~\ref{table:shifts}), there are shifts from sub-percent to tens of percent level for most cosmological parameters.
+For example, for the \{PUMA, $t_{\rm int}$ = 1000 hours\} case with the Planck Reionization scenario (lower panel of Table~\ref{table:shifts}), there are shifts from sub-percent to tens of percent level for most cosmological parameters, while 6 out of 11 parameters we investigate have shifts $>1\sigma$.
 The smallest fractional shift is 0.9\% for baryon density parameter $\Omega_{\rm b}h^2$, but even then the effect is $>1\sigma$.
-The sum of the neutrino masses is shifted by $-0.025\,$eV, which is both a large bias relative to the statistical error ($-2.9\sigma$) and comparable to the target sensitivity for distinguishing the neutrino hierarchy \citep{2022arXiv220307377A}.
+The sum of the neutrino masses is shifted by $-0.025\,$eV, which is both a large bias relative to the statistical error ($-2.9\sigma$) and comparable to the target sensitivity for distinguishing the neutrino hierarchy.